Preface

 Pages

-We organize the pages into as many subdirectories as the languages that we plan to support, and name them using ISO language codes.
-The basic site has two subdirectories, one named en for grouping the English pages, and one named it for grouping the Italian pages.
+We organize the pages into as many subdirectories as the languages we plan to support, naming them using ISO language codes.
+The basic site has two subdirectories, one named en for grouping the English pages and one named it for grouping the Italian pages.

 ├── …